FRANÇAIS

 Assessing the adequacy of traditional hydrological models for climate change impact studies: A case for long short-term memory (LSTM) neural networks

-Martel, Jean-Luc, Brissette, François, Arsenault, Richard, Turcotte, Richard, Castañeda-Gonzalez, Mariana, Armstrong, William, Mailhot, Edouard, Pelletier-Dumont, Jasmine, Rondeau-Genesse, Gabriel et Caron, Louis-Philippe.
+Martel, Jean-Luc, Brissette, François, Arsenault, Richard, Turcotte, Richard, Castañeda-Gonzalez, Mariana, Armstrong, William, Mailhot, Edouard, Pelletier-Dumont, Jasmine, Rondeau-Genesse, Gabriel and Caron, Louis-Philippe.
 2025. « Assessing the adequacy of traditional hydrological models for climate change impact studies: A case for long short-term memory (LSTM) neural networks ».
 Hydrology and Earth System Sciences, vol. 29, nº 13. pp. 2811-2836.

 [thumbnail of Martel-JL-2025-31217.pdf]